Resources

 This is a sensitive guide with practical advice on coping with the death of a parent.
 It discusses family and personal changes that arise from experiencing this loss.
 It also has individual chapters on losing a parent suddenly or through a chronic slow decline.

-Olitzky, Rabbi Kerry.
-Grief in Our Seasons: A Mourner's Kaddish Companion.
-Turner, April 1, 1998.
+Grief in Our Seasons: A Mourner's Kaddish Companion, by Olitzky, Rabbi Kerry

 This book was written with the intent of being a companion of comfort for the person saying Kaddish.
 It reflects the Jewish tradition of studying sacred texts while mourning.
 It is divided into eleven major sections that reflect aspects of mourning and provides readings from sacred Jewish texts that provide comfort and inspiration.

-Rando, Therese.
-How to Go On Living When Someone You Love Dies.
-Random House, July 28, 1991.
+How to Go On Living When Someone You Love Dies by Therese Rando

 This is a guide to mourning: to understanding grief, taking care of yourself, accepting the help of others, resolving unfinished business and talking to children about death.
 It encourages people to learn to grieve in their own ways.